risingwavelabs/risingwave-docs-legacy/docs/sql/query-syntax/query-syntax-constants.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/query-syntax-literals/" />
 </head>

-Literals play a crucial role in improving the accuracy of data representation and optimizing system efficiency.
-See the following subsections for an introduction of various types of literals.
+Literals play a crucial role in enhancing the accuracy of data representation and optimizing system efficiency.
+See the following subsections for the introduction of various types of literals.

 ## String literals

 ### Standard string literals

 A string literal is a sequence of characters enclosed within single quotes (').
-For example, `'Database'` is a string constant.
+For example, `'Database'` is a string literal.

-To include a single-quote character within a string constant, you can use two consecutive single quotes.
-For example, `'Stream processing''s advantages'` is a valid string constant that incorporates a single-quote character.
+To include a single-quote character within a string literal, you can use two consecutive single quotes.
+For example, `'Stream processing''s advantages'` is a valid string literal that incorporates a single-quote character.

 ### String literals with C-style escapes